Nissi-Prabhatha/IS_601_Finalproject/FINAL BUSINESS ANALYSIS.md

 •	Action: Stay informed about regulatory changes and update marketing materials accordingly.
 By leveraging the Caregiver archetype's qualities, Green Palate can position itself as a trusted, nurturing provider of sustainable and health-conscious plant-based options, addressing weaknesses and capitalizing on opportunities to navigate potential threats effectively.
 The brand can further refine its methods of persuasion to align with the identified strengths and opportunities, fostering a strong and loyal customer base.

-# 3.One Persona that represents one target customer that we are targeting with our archetype and methods of persuasion.
+#  One Persona that represents one target customer that we are targeting with our archetype and methods of persuasion.

 Name: Emily
 Demographics: